MicrosoftDocs/win32/desktop-src/Msi/patch-sourcelistinfo.md

-﻿---
+---
-Description: 'The SourceListInfo property of the Patch object gets and sets the source information properties for a patch.
+Description: The SourceListInfo property of the Patch object gets and sets the source information properties for a patch.
 This property call MsiSourceListGetInfo or MsiSourceListSetInfo.
-This is a read or write property.' ms.assetid: 'a07f2cc8-fee2-4703-89ea-769921713268'
+This is a read or write property. ms.assetid: a07f2cc8-fee2-4703-89ea-769921713268
-title: 'Patch.SourceListInfo property'
+title: Patch.SourceListInfo property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Patch.SourceListInfo property

 The **SourceListInfo** property of the [**Patch**](patch-object.md) object gets and sets the source information properties for a patch.
-This property call [**MsiSourceListGetInfo**](msisourcelistgetinfo.md) or [**MsiSourceListSetInfo**](msisourcelistsetinfo.md).
+This property call [**MsiSourceListGetInfo**](/windows/win32/Msi/nf-msi-msisourcelistgetinfoa?branch=master) or [**MsiSourceListSetInfo**](/windows/win32/Msi/nf-msi-msisourcelistsetinfoa?branch=master).
 This is a read or write property.

 This property is read-only.